 During the fourth full weekend in June, the eyes of the amateur radio community turn towards the annual Field Day operating event.
 From its beginning back in the 1930's as an event to test the field preparedness and emergency communications abilities of the burgeoning amateur radio community, Field Day has evolved into the largest on-the-air operation during the year.
-In 2021, entries were submitted by almost 6,000 clubs, groups and individuals from across the US and Canada.
-These logs showed participation by over 26,000 individuals and almost over 1.4 million QSOs were reported during the brief 24-hours of the event.
+In 2024, entries were submitted by over 4,300 clubs, groups and individuals from across the US and Canada.
+These entries showed participation by over 31,000 individuals and almost 1.3 million contacts were reported during the brief 24-hours of the event.